maboa/MDN/gameaudio.md

 You may find that the introduction of a new track sounds more natural if it comes in on the beat/bar/phrase or whatever units you want to chunk your background music into.

-To do this before playing the track you want to synch, you should calculate how long it is until the start of the next beat/bar etc.
+To do this before playing the track you want to sync, you should calculate how long it is until the start of the next beat/bar etc.

 Here's a bit of code that given a tempo (the time in seconds of your beat/bar) will calculate how long to wait until you play the next part - you feed this to the start function with the first parameter which takes the absolute time of when that playback should commence.
 Note the second parameter (where to start playing from in the new track) is relative: